roble-chris/Captsone-PumpitUp/README.md

 `figures`
 * Folder which contains relevant figures from the analysis

-`Pump_it_up.ppt`
+`Presentation_PumpItUP_Robledo.pdf`
-* A powerpoint presentation which contains the obtained results of the analysis
+* A pdf which contains the presentation of the project